 Expenditures: In March 2020, the City took immediate and decisive action to restrict spending to offset the potential impact of the pandemic on City finances.
 While some expenditures increased as a result of the pandemic, the effort resulted in total expenditure savings of \$16.3 million.
-Of this amount, \$13.6 million is personnel savings primarily due to the suspension of recruitment implemented by the City Manager's Office.
+Of this amount, \$13.6 million is personnel savings primarily due to the suspension of recruitment implemented by the City Manager's Office that was preceded by a managed hiring process implemented in the prior fiscal year.
 Additional savings were realized as a result of spending restrictions employed to offset potential impacts of the pandemic on City finances.
 The most notable expenditure overages are related to the unavoidable subsidies of the Convention Center and Entertainment funds.